-Create a hostile working and learning environment by disturbing the class; this could be by slamming books, muttering under their breath, yelling, or otherwise demonstrating abusive behavior, like raising their voices, calling me or their classmates derogatory names, making threats, etc.;

-Use obscenity, crudeness, or rudeness when addressing me or their classmates;
+- Create a hostile working and learning environment by disturbing the class; this could be by slamming books, muttering under their breath, yelling, or otherwise demonstrating abusive behavior, like raising their voices, calling me or their classmates derogatory names, making threats, etc. - Use obscenity, crudeness, or rudeness when addressing me or their classmates. - Take pictures of example papers, guiz answers, or test answers.